-Mission 22, a nonprofit organization that combats veteran suicide, said that those over 50 may face more obstacles in getting help because of technology and urged the VA to bridge the gap.
+Mission 22, a nonprofit organization that combats veteran suicide, said that those 50 and older may face more obstacles in getting help because of technology and urged the VA to bridge the gap.

 “They [older veterans] might now know how to contact organizations like Mission 22 because they didn’t grow up in a computer age and all of the social media,” said Diane McCall, the group’s public relations director.
 “Having the VA help them apply or share information with veterans, especially older veterans, about groups like Mission 22 could be very helpful.”